How to Sell Your Widget on SparkFun

 Choose Your Adventure

 Have an awesome electronic widget that you want to get to market?
 Great!
-We are always listening for new ideas from our customers and the community.
+We are always listening to new ideas from our customers and the community.
 We get many inquires on this topic, so read this tutorial carefully to keep your product pitch from getting lost in the shuffle.

 We’re lucky, here at SparkFun, to have an amazingly creative and talented group of customers.
 Not only can they identify gaps in the catalogs of electronics suppliers, they can create a gizmo that fills that hole.
 But, going beyond a prototype or even a limited-quantity production run, often the hardest task in getting your world-alterring product out there is producing, marketing, and/or selling it to the masses.
 That’s where we come into the picture.
+We recognize that there comes a certain benefit to having your product in our catalog and we want to give you the best chance to have that.
+However, the partnership needs to make sense for both parties (maybe more parties) involved.

 Over the years SparkFun has helped to bring dozens of unique widgets and useful electronic shortcuts – dreamt-up and designed by our customers – to the throngs of electronics hobbyists, artists and students.
 A few examples include: